joseenciso/bottleneck/README.md

 ## Introduction
 [Bottleneck](https://bottleneck-gaming.herokuapp.com/) is a open videogame based website, where you can just signup and you are ready to write your posts, also if you just want to read what the community is posting, you are not required to login.

-This proyect is a little reflects a part of mine, the side that likes the videogames despite the lack of time to enjoy this hobby nowadays.
+This proyect reflects a little part of my hobbies and interest, the side that likes the videogames despite the lack of time to enjoy this hobby nowadays.

 ___